RichardNk24/Nextjs.ecommerce/README.md

 ## Important Functions

 These are some of the functions that I learned when completing this project.
-I was amazed to see
+I was amazed to see how pages are pre-rendered at built time.

 [getStaticPaths](https://nextjs.org/docs/basic-features/data-fetching/get-static-paths)